Sex work, while encompassing many different facets, is simply what the term describes: you sell sex.

 Criminalizing the purchase of sexual services but not the seller is meant to protect the sex workers.
 But as you can imagine, laws preventing customers from buying your product can drastically cut into your income.

 Fundamentally there is nothing wrong with sex work.
 It’s not shameful or immoral or bad.
-There is no reason a woman can’t or shouldn’t feel empowered by selling something as lucrative and desirable as sex.
+There is no reason someone can’t or shouldn’t feel empowered by selling something as lucrative and desirable as sex.

-Unfortunately, many women don’t end up in sex work from a positive, empowered place.
-Many turn to sex work at their most vulnerable, when all other options have been exhausted, or because they are forced to by an abusive man.
-When a woman is forced to do sex work because she has no other options, it is exploitive.
+Unfortunately, many people don’t end up in sex work from a positive, empowered place.
+Many turn to sex work at their most vulnerable, when all other options have been exhausted, or because they are forced to by an abusive partner.
+When someone is forced to do sex work because she has no other options, it is exploitive.

 It’s not necessarily possible to tell from the sex work itself which sex workers are there by choice and which are not.
 Regardless, it’s important to treat them respect just as you would a worker in any other industry.